shru1010/Researcher-Discovery-Platform/README.md

 # Researcher-Discovery-Platform
+## About
+This project was created to have access to a large dataset of researchers in different fields from various prominent institutes in India.

 Demo Website is at https://objective-newton-919da8.netlify.app/, click to open it.
 Sign in to the given website here, https://serpapi.com/google-scholar-api to receive the Google Scholar API key.